CortanaAnalyticsGallery-Int/digit-recognition-cnn-tf/ReadMe.md

 - pip uninstall azure-cli-ml
 - pip install azure-cli-ml

-The **"mnistimgscore.py" and "score.py"** depends on the model and hence first run the training script (cifair.py) in your environment before executing scoring scripts.
+The **"mnistimgscore.py" and "score.py"** depends on the model and hence, user **must first run** the training script (cifair.py) in their environment before executing scoring scripts.

 ## Training